 An age-old kombucha recipe uses four simple ingredients: water, tea (organic green or black), sugar and a SCOBY (symbiotic culture of bacteria and yeast).
 The SCOBY eats the sugar in the sweet tea which creates bubbles and healthy organic acids.
 Furthermore, because there is a large amount of good bacteria that is grown during the fermentation process, it is believed that this is where the probiotic benefits are derived.
 Probiotics are healthy bacteria, and are widely known to improve gut health and enhance the digestive processes.

-There are some other pretty prominent reasons why kombucha is considered so healthy as well.
+There a variety of different reasons that kombucha is considered healthy.
 In addition to being an outstanding source of probiotics, kombucha also contains antioxidants, which carry with them the ability to fight free radicals that can harm the body’s cells.
 The scientific community is in consensus that it is more beneficial to receive antioxidants from food and beverages as opposed to taking a pill or nutritional supplement.
+Kombucha is a healthy drink that can help provide your body with probiotics, antioxidants, and other nutrients that can be beneficial for your health

 You can drink as much kombucha as it takes to make you feel happy and healthy.
 There are no rules!
 Most experts agree that it is perfectly fine for most people to drink kombucha daily; however, if you happen to be pregnant or breastfeeding, or if you have a compromised immune system, it is wise to consult with your doctor first.